 Pig drawing

-ALTERNATIVE NAME: Drawing a pig.
+ALTERNATE NAME: Drawing a pig

 EXECUTION: During the return phase of your stroke, your arm stops and points straight up toward the sky or the ceiling.
 Here you draw a pig.
 The stretched-out arm stays stretched until you’re done drawing the pig’s tail.

-OBJECTIVE: A good opportunity for working on “the long ship” plus a very good way to practice keeping your water position when your weight is off center.
+OBJECTIVE: A good opportunity for working on both “the long ship” plus practicing keeping your water position when your weight is off center.
 This also tests the flexibility of the arm that’s stretched up.

 Background: Human Ambition has used this exercise ever since 2010.
 Any other use is unknown.